cgwire/kitsu/docs/getting-started-studio/README.md

 As a Producer, the important thing is to know the status of your Production anytime, anywhere.

-So once again, you can learn everything by heart or look at the statistic page.
+So once again, you can learn everything by heart or look at the **statistic pages**.

-With the **Sequence Stats** page, you have access to the pie charts of the whole Production on a single page, sequence per sequence.
+With the **Sequence Stats** page, you have access to the pie charts of the whole production on a single page, sequence per sequence.

  The color scheme of the pie charts is the same as the status.
 So with a glance, you know immediately what is